vpsfreecz/vpsadminos/osctl-image/man/man8/osctl-image.8.md

 ## IMAGE BUILDER INTERFACE
 Image building programs define builders and actual images to be built.
-Builders are simply containers, in which the images are then built.
+Builders are simply containers in which the images are built.

 `osctl-image` requires three executable files in the current working
 directory: `bin/config`, `bin/runner` and `bin/test`.